MQ-FOAR705/Jugueta-corpus-analysis/README.md

 - R Script warning ``transformation drops documents``.
 I have tried the best to my ability to debug this issue but have had little success so far.
 As far as I can tell, no documents were dropped when performing analysis.
 - R Script is not able to remove some German punctuation characters.
 This includes ``„`` and ``—``.
 It seems that the command ``removePunctuation`` is not able to remove German punctuation.
+- R may have difficulty installing the ``tm`` package because it cannot find the ``slam`` dependency.
+Please refer to the Reproducibility section for a solution in RStudio.